 Fluoxetine withdrawal symptoms can vary in their onset, intensity, and duration.

-This article discusses fluoxetine withdrawal symptoms, how long they last, some treatments and techniques to minimize or prevent them, and taking and discontinuing fluoxetine during pregnancy.
+This article discusses fluoxetine withdrawal symptoms, including how long they last and what treatments and techniques can minimize or prevent them.
+It also looks at taking and discontinuing fluoxetine during pregnancy.

 SSRIs work by increasing the amount of serotonin available to the brain.
-Serotonin is a hormone and neurotransmitter that promotes positive feelings and stabilizes mood.
+Serotonin is a neurotransmitter that promotes positive feelings and stabilizes mood.

 - major depressive disorder (MDD)